ga-wdi-boston/wdi_2_js_handlebars_quiz/README.md

 #### Question 3:

 Stupid Max.
 He forgot ALL of the code to render his favorite movies!
 Good thing he has you guys available to do the work for him.
+HINT: if you look at `lib/db.json`, you will see that the 'writers' holds an array of writer objects, each with their own name attribute.
+How do we iterate through objects?